-M.A. degree program in Spanish HEGIS code 1105; SED program code 02035

-Students in the M.A. in Spanish program acquire a solid foundation in the literature and culture of the Spanish-speaking world.
+M.A. degree program in Spanish HEGIS code 1105; SED program code 02035 Students in the M.A. in Spanish program acquire a solid foundation in the literature and culture of the Spanish-speaking world.
 They become adept at various modes of textual analysis, and learn to approach literary works in ways that show their continued vitality and relevance.
 Coursework also includes advanced grammar and stylistics and research methods.
 This combination prepares students either for employment in middle and high school language departments or for further study at the doctoral level.

-Matriculation requirements

------

-Applicants must offer at least 18 credits in advanced courses.
+Matriculation requirements Applicants must offer at least 1 B credits in advanced courses.

-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."

-Degree requirements

-------

 Thirty credits are required for the degree.